 We have created an Accessible Travel Stakeholder Forum to help us deliver our vision of a railway network where passengers can request assistance with confidence and ease, safe in the knowledge that it will be provided reliably, effectively, and consistently by staff that have the training and knowledge to do so with confidence and skill.

-The forum will comprise of representatives from key stakeholders that represent people with a wide range of impairments from across Great Britain.
-The forum will meet biannually to provide advice to ORR on accessibility issues and explore opportunities for ORR to further promote the interests of disabled passengers.
+The forum comprises representatives from key stakeholders that work on behalf of people with a wide range of impairments from across Great Britain.
+The forum meets biannually to provide advice to ORR on accessibility issues and explore opportunities for ORR to further promote the interests of disabled passengers.

 - Alzheimer’s Society

 - Royal National Institute of Blind People (RNIB)

 - Shaw Trust

 - Rail Sector Champion, Stephen Brookes MBE